Approved Check Pilot (ACP) / Advanced Qualification Program (AQP) Evaluator Bulletin No. 01/24

 1. Authorized Blanket Aeroplane Types - While one approved aeroplane type may continue to represent several blanket aeroplane types, the type designator per appropriate class rating will be listed on an ACP’s accreditation.
 This will be implemented in conjunction with normal issuances & re-issuances of the Letter of ACP Accreditation.

-2. Aircraft Familiarization Training - ACP aircraft familiarization training requirements (in lieu of a PPC) will be provided for aeroplanes similar to those previously introduced to helicopters authorizations.
-Requirements will differ (from helicopters) due to aircraft type classifications, CARs subpart applicability and prominence of domestic versus foreign operations.
-New requirements will be predicated on 500 flight time hours and will contain both a ground and flight training component whereby an FTD, FFS or aircraft may be utilized.
+2. Aircraft Familiarization Training - ACP aircraft familiarization training requirements (in lieu of a PPC) will be provided for aeroplanes, similar to those previously introduced to helicopter authorizations.
+Requirements will differ from helicopters due to aircraft type classifications, CARs subpart applicability, and prominence of domestic versus foreign operations.
+New ACP requirements will be based on experience above or below 500 flight-time hours, and will contain both a ground and flight training components.

-3. Minimum Flight Experience - The 100-hour pilot-in-command (PIC) flight time hours requirement on all authorized individual type rated aeroplanes and multi-engine helicopters will be reintroduced based on the 8th edition of the ACP Manual.
+3. Minimum Flight Experience - The 100-hour pilot-in-command (PIC) flight-time hours requirement on all authorized individual type rated aeroplanes and multi-engine helicopters will be reintroduced based on the content originally found in the 8th edition of the ACP Manual.
 Transport Canada Issuing Authorities will be able to waive this requirement where an ACP’s current employment and experience would reasonably compensate.

-4. Course Validity Period / ACP Candidates Only - ACP course validity (prior to completing the accreditation process) will be 12 months vs. 36 months.
+4. Course Validity Period / ACP Candidates Only - ACP course validity (prior to completing the accreditation process) will be 12 months, versus 36 months previously accepted.
 This is to ensure that candidates complete all required training and receive an ACP Monitor within one year.
 Upon accreditation, this validity period will revert to the normal 36 months from the initial course date.

 5. Letter of ACP Accreditation / Sponsored ACPs Only - Where an ACP is sponsored by an air operator, a Letter of ACP Accreditation may or may not specify a valid-to date.
-Where no valid-to date is specified, the letter will normally stipulate, among other conditions, that the valid-to date is dependent upon the completion date of the most recent and applicable ACP course.
+Where no valid-to date is specified, the letter will normally stipulate the valid-to date is dependent upon the completion date of the most recent and applicable ACP course.

 6. 4-Point Marking Scale - The ACP 4-Point Marking Scale is evolving to accommodate future competency-based training (CBT) and evidence-based training (EBT) programs.
-Information will be added that links CRM information found in Advisory Circular (AC) 700-042.
-Present technical and non-technical elements will begin to align towards competencies found in ICAO Doc 9868.
+Information will be added that links to Crew Resource Management (CRM) information found in Advisory Circular (AC) 700-042.
+Present technical and non-technical elements will begin to align towards competencies found in ICAO Doc 9868 - Procedures for Air Navigation Services - Training.

 7. 4-Point Marking Scale / Errors - The definition of Error has been adjusted based on the Threat and Error Management (TEM) definition of Undesired Aircraft State (UAS).
 The definition of a Slight Error (i.e., grade of four (4)) will be introduced.